Tschanzlin/Pandas-Challenge/README.md

 Notes:
 7/12:
-- Lightbulb moment - calculated values stored as a dictionary.
-Set index to "school_name" to create dictionary with school names as keys and individual series values referenced to the school
+- Lightbulb moment - calculated values stored as a dictionary; set index to "school_name" to create dictionary with school names as keys and individual series values referenced to the school
 - Summary chart complete and calculated correctly

 Late 7/11: